irods/irods-legacy/iRODS/modules/hdf5/README.txt

 	H5DATASET_OP_READ_ATTRIBUTE - read the attributes of a hdf5 dataset

 Please read examples given in test/test_h5File.c on how this API is used.

+The client implementation also include a JNI interface given in the native directory which allows the HFD5 Java browser HDF5View to access HDF5 files stored in iRods.